cocos/cocos-docs/en/publish/publish-android-instant.md

   When this option is checked, the game will be packeaged into App Bundle format for uploading to Google Play store.
 Please refer to [Official Document](https://developer.android.com/guide/app-bundle/) for details.

-**Note**: If the Google Play Instant package has more permissions than the app on Google Store, it may not install properly when you install the app:
+> **Note**: if the Google Play Instant package has more permissions than the app on Google Store, it may not install properly when you install the app:

 ![](publish-android-instant/installation_failed.png)